 Job Opportunities

-Over 2,000 attorneys practice law in the greater Fort Lauderdale area, many of whom do so at its 100s of law firms, corporations and government offices.
-They earn an average base salary of $100,430 while also enjoying the opportunity to network with their peers through these professional and academic pursuits:
+Thousands of attorneys practice law in the greater Fort Lauderdale area, many of whom do so at its 100s of law firms, corporations and government offices.
+They earn an average salary of $126,964 while also enjoying the opportunity to network with their peers through these professional and academic pursuits:

 - The Florida Bar